Our vision

 Patients are our partners

-Our research and practice covers issues as diverse as the care and management of the self and others with chronic illness regardless of age, the management of life-long chronic illness and ageing well, right through to end of life care.
+Our research and practice cover issues as diverse as the care and management of the self and others with chronic illness regardless of age, the management of life-long chronic illness and ageing well, right through to end of life care.
 Crucially, our research often involves close collaboration with patients themselves in the form of Patient and Public Involvement (PPI) groups.
 These ensure that our research outputs are co-designed with patients, increasing the likelihood that any new healthcare interventions are successful in real world settings.

-• Adolescent Idiopathic Scoliosis
+- Adolescent Idiopathic Scoliosis

-• Cardiovascular Disease
+- Cardiovascular Disease

-• Dementia
+- Dementia

-• Diabetes
+- Diabetes

-• Dysphagia
+- Dysphagia

-• Inflammatory Bowel Disease
+- Inflammatory Bowel Disease

 Adolescent Idiopathic Scoliosis

 Scoliosis is the abnormal twisting and curvature of the spine.
 Adolescent idiopathic scoliosis (AIS) is so called because onset is typically at puberty, and the cause is unknown, though believed to be due to irregularities in muscles and connective tissues around the spine.
 The vertebrae themselves are not damaged.
 We are currently co-producing a new PROM for people living with this condition.
-An emerging finding from the research is that while surgery can be a very effective treatment, insufficient information is provided to patients about the longer term implications when a decision is being made about whether to proceed with a surgical intervention.
+An emerging finding from the research is that while surgery can be a very effective treatment, insufficient information is provided to patients about the longer-term implications when a decision is being made about whether to proceed with a surgical intervention.

 Cardiovascular Disease